flipchan/LayerProx/README.md

 **See documenation folder for more documentation and how to guides**

-LayerProx is a rebuild of https://github.com/marionette-tg/marionette
+LayerProx is based on https://github.com/marionette-tg/marionette